I love magpies.

 And I like that about them.
 They seem clever.
 Their actions seems more rational than those of their feathered colleagues.

-That being said, I have seen some massive magpie fights since I’ve been here.
+That being said, I have seen some massive magpie fights since I’ve been here in Montana.
 They peck and squawk and posture at each other for hours, each of them trying to come out on top and achieve some mundane goal.
 But they really get into it.
 Each throw-down is undertaken with life-or-death ferocity.

-This is what’s sad about the whole situation: magpies are smart — very smart, for birds — and yet they still don’t seem to realize that the fights they find themselves embroiled in are not life or death.
+This is what’s sad about the whole situation: magpies are smart, very smart for birds, and yet they still don’t seem to realize that the fights they find themselves embroiled in are not life or death.
 They don’t need to be on that particular branch, yet they will risk their lives to try and sit there.
 They don’t need that particular worm or other bit of food, but they’ll kill to achieve it.

 At least one not worth losing any feathers over.